-12 Best Tendon In Singapore – Onsen Egg Tendon, Chilli Crab Tendon, And Pork Tendon
+15 Best Tendon In Singapore – Onsen Egg Tendon, Chilli Crab Tendon, Pork Tendon, Salted Egg Tendon!

 When something becomes popular in Singapore, many will jump on the bandwagon.
 Case in point – Tendon 天丼, short for Tempura Donburi 天ぷら丼ぶり.
 Guess we all need some Tendon-loving-care.